rl-language/rlc/docs/rationale.md

 The four properties identified before, `inspectability`, `serializability`, `precondition checkability`, and `no main loop ownership` generate this pattern discovered again and again by different programmers in different contexts.
 Simulations and games that exist in the mind of developers as normal-looking programs end up rewritten in such a way that those four properties are respected, by explicating the underlying control flow diagram that describes them.

-We assert that the current state of the art is not sustainable because unrolling the state machines involved in large programs generate a combinatorial explosion in program complexity that makes them hard to refactor and reason about.
+We assert that the current state of the art is not sustainable because unrolling the state machines involved in large programs generates a combinatorial explosion in program complexity that makes them hard to refactor and reason about.
+Almost only trivial games are implementable this way.

 ## How RL does it